Illuztrado/Illuztrado/README.md

 - 🔭 I’m currently working on **an application** that helps consumers save money when shopping for basic goods/household essentials.

-- 💼 I have a background in **finance & investment banking**.
+- 💼 I also have a background in **corporate finance & investment banking**.
 I've spent some of the most recent years of my career specializing in **equity capital markets, corporate financial advisory, and transaction advisory** focusing on small- to mid-cap companies in the 🇵🇭.

 - 🌱 I’m looking to learn more about **JavaScript front-end frameworks** and **Blockchain & Web3 development**